Jinnial/Interns_API_Docs/source/includes/_teachers.md

 Key | Description
 --- | -----------
-result | Tells if the function found a user
-TeachID | The ID of the student
+result | Tells if the function found a user TeachStrand | The ID of the strand which they teach TeachID | The ID of the teacher
 TeachFirstName | The first name of the student TeachLastName | The last name of the student TeachPhoneNum | The cell phone number of the student